-Expert advice from your bosom buddy Clare Byam-Cook, a trained nurse and experienced midwife.
-Here are her top tips on getting started.
+Expert advice from breastfeeding expert Clare Byam-Cook, a trained nurse and experienced midwife.
+Here are her top breastfeeding tips for getting started.

-We all know that “Breast is Best” but it isn’t always as easy as everyone makes out.
+We all know that “Breast is Best” but it isn’t always as easy as everyone makes out and often new mum’s encounter breastfeeding problems at the first few attempts.
 Just because it is natural, doesn’t mean that your baby will automatically know what to do and the reality is that many babies struggle to latch on and/or don’t suck very well.
 They haven’t read the books that tell them that they must open their mouths wide, tilt their heads backwards and latch on to the breast – so they don’t do it!
 And some mothers have such a large breasts that they would need to give birth to a mini alligator for breastfeeding to work!

 I have devised a method that makes latching on easy for mother and baby.
 Rather than expecting the baby to open his mouth wide, I teach the mother to make her breast smaller – this involves gently squeezing her breast so that it fits better into his mouth.
 The principle is the same as trying to post a large parcel into a small letterbox – you need to make the parcel smaller rather than expecting the letter box to become larger.